secretstartups/handbook/emergency-response/index.html.md

 - Marketing team will work closely with you to develop a communication plan and cadence.
 Please continue to addinformation as you receive it and over communicate with us via slack/issue/carrier pigeon!
 - List size and complexity will determine what [email platform](/handbook/marketing/emergency-response/#email-platform-to-use) we will need to use.

+### 4. Approvals

+The following approvers are needed for the copy and list size:
+ - Vice President of Customer Success
+ - Vice President of the function who is initiating the communication (i.e., Security, Engineering, Infrastructure)
+ - Marketing Operations Manager
+ - Appropriate field teams driven by the scope of customers receiving the communication (SAL/AE, SA, TAM, Professional Services)

-### 4. **Email Ready to Deploy**
+ ### 5. **Email Ready to Deploy**
-- Email team will send a sample to the requestor and stakeholders for their review - preferably, there is a quick Zoom sync to double check send size, variable fields, email copy and time of send.
+- Email team will send a sample to the requestor and approvers for their review - preferably, there is a quick Zoom sync to double check send size, variable fields, email copy and time of send.
-- Requestor must approve in the issue before the email will be sent.
+- Requestor and approvers must approve in the issue before the email will be sent.

-### 5. **Email Launched**
+### 6. **Email Launched**
 - The email team will provide stats minutes after launch, and at a cadence determined by the announcement team as necessary.
       - Note: Full email stats are matured at 48 hours.
 - Inbox monitoring will be done by the requestor team, unless otherwise stated.